Hit and Run Charges in Charlotte

 Car accidents are bound to happen, despite your best efforts or intentions to remain safe while on the road.
 How you handle the aftermath of a car crash is important.
 There are strict traffic laws in Charlotte requiring certain actions following any collision.
 North Carolina statutes expressly forbid you from leaving the scene of an accident without providing appropriate information or assistance.
 If not properly adhered to, your actions could be considered a hit and run.
 Depending on the circumstances of your situation, you can expose yourself, your license, and your criminal record to extremely significant repercussions.
 With such harsh penalties involved, if you’ve been charged with leaving the scene of an accident in Charlotte, NC, it’s critical to discuss the matter with a local hit and run defense lawyer.

 Don’t take unnecessary risks if you’ve been charged with a hit and run.
-At Randall & Stump, PLLC, we’ve handled cases like yours, and we can help you through this.
+At Randall & Stump, Criminal Defense Attorneys, we’ve handled cases like yours, and we can help you through this.
 For a free and confidential consultation with a Charlotte traffic lawyer, call (980) 237-4579 or submit the details via our online form.

 Your Duty to Stop in North Carolina